dungw3b/dwlog/README.md

 # dwlog
-Log service in Go, it uses NATS for sending and receiving message
+Log service developed in Go, it is very fast in sending message log since used channel with non-blocking sender It also uses gRPC as communication protocol